-Weekly we bring in special guests, and run masterclasses – giving you even more insight to working in the music industry, and an opportunity to build your connections.
+Our Careers team regularly bring in special guests and run masterclasses – giving you even more insight to working in the music industry and an opportunity to build your connections.

-Alongside lessons we run clubs, such as Women of BIMM, Yoga Club, Keyboard Club and Business Club.
-We offer to unlimited career tutorials, so you can discuss your future music industry goals and pastoral meetings with our dedicated Student Services team to help you deal with any personal issues whilst you’re studying.
+Alongside lessons, we run clubs, such as Women of BIMM, Yoga Club, Keyboard Club and Business Club.
+We also offer to unlimited career tutorials, so you can discuss your future music industry goals and pastoral meetings with our dedicated Student Services team to help you deal with any personal issues whilst you’re studying.

 As musicians, you’ll be able to rehearse on campus with full back-line equipment during the day and evening.
 Evening rehearsals run from 6 pm – 10 pm Monday to Friday.